StirFry-js/stirfry/README.md

 });
 ```
 #### Responding Only to Certain Requests ##
 When you create a request, preprocessor, or processor listener, you have the option of limiting it to certain requests by regex matching.
-Here is an example
+Here is an example:
 ```javascript
 var StirFry = require('stirfry');
 var server  = new StirFry(8080);